* Palladium hits 13-year high, underpinned by South Africa strike

 "In the context of the risks to Baghdad, U.S. oil production starts to look downright timely; otherwise oil prices could go much higher," said Richard Hastings, macro strategist at Global Hunter Securities.

-Palladium hit a more than 13-year high and was recently up 0.9 percent, underpinned by a five-month strike in South Africa and demand from the auto sector.
-(Reporting by Rodrigo Campos; additional reporting by Lorenzo Ligato and Sam Forgione; Editing by Dan Grebler)
+Palladium inched down from a more than 13-year high, but was still up 0.8 percent underpinned by a five-month strike in South Africa and demand from the auto sector.
+(Reporting by Rodrigo Campos, additional reporting by Lorenzo Ligato and Sam Forgione; Editing by Dan Grebler)